Bo1atit0/bash_scriptss/README.md

-# Directory Cleanup Bash Script
+i# Directory Cleanup Bash Script

 ## Overview

 This Bash script is designed to organize files in a specified directory by moving them into subdirectories based on their file extensions.
 It also dynamically creates subdirectories as needed.

 ## Usage

+* Executable file should be in the parent directory of the directory to be cleaned up.

 1. **Run the Script:**
     - Make the script executable: `chmod +x your_script_name.sh`